Joe Tanti: Family

 Joe Tanti was born on 24 May 1959 in Pietà, Malta.
 He is the second of four children to Joseph and Louise Tanti.
-His father, Joseph, was a Headmaster and pharmacist (passed away 2000); his mother, a pianist (passed away 2020).
+His father, Joseph, was a headmaster and pharmacist (died 2000); his mother, a pianist (died 2020).

 He lived most of his childhood in Sta Lucia.
 Throughout his life, Joe has, to date, changed residence 19 times.
 He spent two years in the Libyan desert between 1981 and 1983.
 He has been married twice, both marriages ending in separation and divorce.

 "When it comes to break-ups, I have remixed the song, rewrote the book and outworn the T-shirt".

 Joe relocated to Xaghra in Gozo in 2018 quitting his breakfast show on One radio after 13 years.
 In 2020, Joe started a Saturday afternoon rock show on One Radio with lifelong friend John Bundy.
 When asked on his decision to quit presenting bfast shows, Joe said "I want to wake up with my family and share breakfast.
 Say good morning like a normal father.
 I don't recall ever having breakfast with any of my sons before they left for school".